Veronica-Beligotti/ml-project-magic-telescope/README.md

 ### 2_Standard_ML_methods.ipyng

 Once the new features were established, training was carried out using different machine learning algorithms, including both scale-sensitive and scale-insensitive models.
 By analyzing the ROC curves and the corresponding AUC scores, the best performing methods were: Random Forest, XGBoost and Support Vector Machine.
-This result can be attributed to the ability of this models to handle non-linear relationships, characterized by noisy and correlated variables which are characteristics typical of Hillas parameters.
+This result can be attributed to the ability of this models to handle non-linear relationships, characterized by noisy and correlated variables which are characteristics typical precisonof Hillas parameters.
 Then a grid search was performed on all three models to optimize their regularization parameters in order to maximize classification performance in terms of AUC score.
 The most suitable model turned out to be XGBoost, then a custom classification threshold was selected to maximize the true positive rate while keeping the false positive rate below 5%.
 The model’s performance was evaluated using precision, recall, and the confusion matrix to ensure effective separation of gamma signals from background events.

-### MLP_Magic.ipyng
+### 3_MLP_Magic.ipyng

+With this script, we build and train a Multilayer Perceptron (MLP) to analyse our dataset try to distinguish between hadrons and gammas.
+A multi-layer perceptron (MLP) is a type of feedforward neural network consisting of multiple layers of neurons which typically use nonlinear activation functions, allowing the network to learn complex patterns in data.
+For this reason they are significant in machine learning due to their ability to learn nonlinear relationships in data, making them powerful models for tasks such as classification [3].
+We use the Hyperband optimization algorithm to choose the optimal set of hyperparameters that minimizes the AUC score of the classifier.
+The hyperparameter search was done on the number of layers and relative neurons, on the best learning rate and on the dropout rate of the dropout layers.
+Then again the best model precision, recall, and the confusion matrix were calculated.